Settling the Score with Mr. Zoldan

 by Manny Goshen

-A thriller writer working as a concept artist in an advertising agency discovers a vicious, deeply personal email, sent from his account to his boss overnight.
+A thriller writer working as a copywriter in an advertising agency discovers a vicious, deeply personal email, sent during the night, from his account to his boss.
 He didn’t write it.

-As panic sets in, he races to stop his boss from seeing the message, but his desperate attempts to contain the damage spiral rapidly out of control.
+As panic sets in, he races to stop his boss from reading the message, but his desperate attempts to contain the damage spiral rapidly out of control.

 Chalk Line

-It’s every writer’s worst nightmare.
-Not just writers, anyone in a shared office, but for a writer, it’s pure horror.
+It is every writer’s worst nightmare.
+Not just writers, in fact, anyone in a shared office.
+But for a writer, it is pure horror.
 The kind you don’t even let yourself imagine.
 I certainly never did.

 Until it happened.

-I waved to people as I passed: creative, studio, strategy, budgets.
+That morning started just like any other.
+I arrived early as usual, I waved to people as I walked by; creative, studio, strategy, budgets.
 Familiar faces, half-awake smiles.
-In the kitchenette, I poured myself green tea from a pouch of leaves I’d brought from home, the faint herbal scent grounding me.
-Then I headed to my corner office, a small space overlooking a wild sprawl of mismatched buildings and tangled greenery, almost picturesque, if you squinted.
+In the kitchen, I brewed myself a cup of green tea from a pouch of leaves I brought from home, the light earthy scent helped to ground me.
+Then I headed to my office, a small space overlooking a wild array of mismatched buildings and tangled greenery; almost picturesque, if you squint hard enough.

 He disagreed.

-Writers, he said, don’t know how to stop.
-Give them a sentence, they’ll turn it into a chapter.
-Give them a concept, they’ll build a trilogy.
-Advertising needed the opposite, precision, restraint.
-A complete idea in a breath.
-In a single image.
+Writers, he said, don’t know when to stop.
+Give them a sentence, they will turn it into a chapter.
+Give them a concept and they will build you a trilogy.
+In advertising you need the opposite.
+You require precision, restraint.
+An entire concept, clear and concise with no unnecessary fillers, a one-liner, a single image.

 Still, he gave me a chance.
 After I flooded him with ten different angles for every product he threw at me, he relented, partially.
-I got the role, but not his trust.
-Not fully.
-Which meant I carried two weights: proving I deserved the seat, and being quietly grateful I had it at all.
-At that point, writing alone didn’t pay the bills.
+I got the job, but did not yet gain his trust, not fully.
+Which meant I carried two weights: proving I deserved the seat at the table and being quietly grateful I had any of this access at all.
+Life as a full-time serious writer was certainly not paying the bills, yet.

-That morning, that morning, I set my bag down, placed the tea beside my keyboard, unwound my scarf, and sat.
+That morning, that morning, I put my bag down, placed the tea beside my keyboard, unwound my scarf, and sat.

 To settle the score with dear Mr. Zoldan

-A sudden cold swept through me, sharp and total.
-I was certain my blood pressure had dropped off a cliff.
-I sat there, mouth hanging open, staring at the screen, unable to breathe properly, unable to think.
+My heart froze.
+A sudden wave of cold swept through me so violently I was certain my blood pressure had crashed.
+I sat there with my mouth hanging open, staring at the screen, unable to breathe properly, unable to think.

-I cursed everything.
-The day I started working here.
-The day I started writing at all.
-And Zoldan, damn him, for ever letting me in.
+I cursed the day I started working here.
+I cursed the day I started writing books.
+I cursed Gamliel Zoldan for ever deciding to hire me.

 Then the door opened.